 First of all, I think the world will never be the same.
 However, a big lesson is that things can be done differently.
 For example, despite the lockdown I am still very busy, if not busier and work is going on, meetings – internal and external – are holding very actively and with good results.
 My job made me travel a lot before the lockdown but I am finding out now that I can still achieve a lot of things without travelling.”

 Mrs. Kanayo Awani is the Managing Director, Intra-African Trade Initiative in Afreximbank.
 She holds a Master of Public Administration Degree (specializing in International Trade and Finance) from Harvard University (Kennedy School of Government), Cambridge, Massachusetts, United States of America.
-She also holds the Edward S. Mason Fellowship in Public Policy and Management from the same University.
+She also holds the Edward S. Mason Fellowship in Public Policy and Management at Harvard.
 Mrs. Awani has extensive banking experience having worked for Citigroup in Nigeria for about 17 years in various functions, the last being Vice President and Head of Industrial and Commercial Corporates.
 She joined the African Export-Import Bank (Afreximbank) to pursue development finance in 2009 as Assistant Director, Trade Finance, and Branches.
 In her current role as Managing Director, she leads the Bank’s efforts in implementing its Intra-African trade and Industrialisation Strategies.
 She is also the Chairperson of the Africa Chapter of FCI, a global factoring association.

 University, Science or Arts?